theprimarybrain/theprimarybrain.github.io/_posts/2018-03-20-Echo-Art-Flowers-in-the-Primary-Classroom.md

 One of my favorite parts of this project was seeing how each student interpreted the flower so differently.
 Every student created a flower that was completely unique from any other flower in the class.
 I hope this post has inspired you to create echo art flowers with your class.
 This is a project I will definitely repeat next year!

-Be sure to [click here](https://pin.it/mtjl7svm6hq5zl) to save this post to your favorite Pinterest board.
+Be sure to [click here to save to Pinterest](https://pin.it/mtjl7svm6hq5zl) to read again later!

 <script>
   (function(w, d, t, s, n) {